Innovation Studies

 dynamics.

-options can be regarded as variations in an evolutionary development process.
+Technological options can be regarded as variations in an evolutionary

-The variations are put forward by their respective technological communities
+development process.
+The variations are put forward by their respective

-and are selected by technology selectors.
-Building on the notion of
+technological communities and are selected by technology selectors.
+Building on

-quasi-evolutionary technology development we show how technological communities
+the notion of quasi-evolutionary technology development we show how

-secure their position on R&D agendas through feeding and maintaining
+technological communities secure their position on R&D agendas through

 Frank J. van Rijnsoever